gjliu9/ML_EE228-2019-2020-2/MNIST/README.md

-# mnist_tutorial
+# MNIST
-A tutorial for MNIST handwritten digit classification using sklearn, PyTorch and Keras.
+The solution for MNIST handwritten digit classification using sklearn and PyTorch.

 # Code structure
 * [`numpy_matplotlib_sklearn.ipynb`](numpy_matplotlib_sklearn.ipynb): for numpy, matplotlib and sklearn.(completed)